 There is an additional setting that you need to enter in VOP through the Settings window:

 Enter the call intercept code "*20*$" in: Settings > Account > Call intercept code.

 You will now need to build the Local directory of VOP with the users/extensions at your 3CX server.

 First you will need to remove the dummy/example user "Doe, John" by right-clicking on him and selecting: User > Remove.

 For each user you want to add you need to right-click in the Local directory and select: User > Add.

 You can also import all your users/extensions from CSV or vCard files by right-clicking in the Local directory and selecting: Directory > Import > File

 When you add a new user, phone presence is enabled by default for every phone contact.
-But you can also enable phone presence manually by right-clicking on any phone contact and selecting: Contact > Presence > Enable.
+But you can also enable phone presence manually by right-clicking on the user and selecting: Contact > Presence > Enable.

-You should now see all your users in the Local directory with a green phone icon that will change to show the phone status (available, ringing, busy) and if you expand a user you will be able to see every calls on his phone (call direction/state, caller/ee name), you will also be able to intercept/steal a call by right-clicking on the phone and selecting: Intercept.
+You should now see all your users in the Local directory with a green background that will change to show their phone status (Green: available, Yellow: ringing, Orange: busy) and you will be able to see every calls (call direction/state, caller/ee name), you will also be able to intercept/steal a call by right-clicking on the user and selecting: Intercept.